 c.
 1500-1| Oil on canvas | National Gallery (London)

-This is the only painting Botticelli signed.
-Moreover, as a depiction of the nativity scene, it shows some unusual iconography.
-Anyone familiar with a nativity scene of any medium would know the three wise men brought Jesus gifts.
 However, there are no presents here.
-Moreover, christ seems rather distressed.
-According to art historian Jonathan nelson, the depiction of the angels and demons also has a resonance with paintings of the last judgment and the apocalypse.
-So perhaps Botticelli was alluding to the fact that Christ would return and judge our souls.
+Christ also seems rather distressed.
+According to art historian Jonathan Nelson, the depiction of the angels and demons also has a resonance with paintings of the Last Judgment and the Apocalypse.
+So, perhaps Botticelli was alluding to the fact that Christ would return and judge our souls.

-This coincides perfectly with the timeframe that Botticelli was associated with a radical Christian preacher called Girolamo Savonarola.
-He was very vocal against the ruling despots of Italy the treatment of the poor and secular art and vanities.
-His calls to a new renovation of Christianity had a feeling of doom looming over.
-Moreover, they seemed to come true as the first Italian War of 1494-98 took place which eventually lead to the removal of the Medici as the ruling family in Florence.
-Interestingly Savonarola was later on excommunicated by the Pope and hanged.
-His radical preaching is definitely something Botticelli sympathized with and is exemplified in this painting.
+His calls for a renovation of Christianity had a feeling of doom looming.
+They seemed to come true as the first Italian War of 1494-98 took place, which eventually lead to the removal of the Medici as the ruling family in Florence.

 2. Primavera